blackened-sunn/blackened-sunn.github.io/Writing.md

 My [Substack](https://maxwade.substack.com/) is home to most of my non-academic writing.

+The material here generally consists of non-fiction essays written for a popular audience, with some falling more on the side of academic writing for a generalist audience and some being better characterized as creative non-fiction.

 * * *

 #### For the *Journal of the History of Ideas Blog*